-Working with a team of collaborators on the ground from different Kenyan research institutes and the Strathmore Energy Research Centre in Nairobi, with successful experience in engaging with communities, we endeavoured to build and test our prototypes with them.
-Our priority is that the device is "appropriable" by local communities and businesses regarding its manufacture, sale and maintenance.
+Working with a team of collaborators on the ground from different Kenyan research institutes and the Strathmore Energy Research Centre in Nairobi, which have successful experience in engaging with communities, we endeavoured to build and test our prototypes with them.
+Our priority is that the device is "appropriable" by local communities and businesses in its manufacture, sale and maintenance.

 In addition, the device has the following distinctive features, which differentiate it from other currently available designs:

-1) Made using locally available materials or relatively straightforward to procure local labour, technical skills, and entrepreneurship.
+- Made using locally available materials or relatively straightforward to procure local labour, technical skills, and entrepreneurship.

-2) Aims at being economical to build, operate, maintain and repair.
+- Aims at being economical to build, operate, maintain and repair.

-4) The device should have at least two operating stages to increase the yield, including two different pressures ("double effect").
+- Should have at least two operating stages to increase the yield, including two different pressures ("double effect").

 - Solar concentration for sterilising water where salinity is not an issue (not requiring evaporation and condensation, just heating the water and holding it at a high temperature for long enough for sterilisation).